alberttheprince/breathing-2.0/README.md

 - Hear your character breath
 - Hear your character suffer as they suffocate to death
 - Hear other players breathe and suffocate
-- Finally make your server a R E A L I S T I C roleplay server!
+- Finally, make your server a R E A L I S T I C roleplay server!

 # Dependencies